skrapeit/skrape.it/README.md

 - [x] DSL is behaving like a Fluent-Api to make data extraction/scraping as comfortable as possible.

 ### Coming Soon
+- [x] Pre-configure client regarding auth and other request settings
 - [x] Asynchronous and blocking requests
 - [x] Requests as [coroutines](https://github.com/Kotlin/kotlinx.coroutines)
 - [x] Cancel asynchronous request